isc1/clockutc/README.md

 # clockutc
 *a simple clock that shows utc time, written in Qt/C++*

-This clock is really just the demo clock included with Qt & Qt Creator with a few lines changed.
+This clock is really just the DigitalClock code example included with Qt & Qt Creator with a few lines changed.

 To get this to run on windows from the taskbar, you can copy the executable to something like C:\Program Files\Utils\clockutc.exe